 To make life easier, plan your menu ahead of time.
-This will help you avoid impulse shopping trips, which usually end with you purchasing unnecessary items.
-If you think meal planning is too complex for you, then I strongly recommend my LeanJumpStart approach of meal planning.
+My clean eating meal prep recipes will help you avoid impulse shopping trips, which usually end with you purchasing unnecessary items.
+If you think meal planning is too complex for you, then I strongly recommend to get to know my "LeanJumpStart" approach for meal planning.

-You don’t want to waste your time searching for the right clean eating recipe because you can’t find it in your “recipe collection chaos”.
+You don't want to waste your time searching for the right high fiber recipe because you can't find it in your "recipe collection chaos".